Course Description

 Additional Information

-NOTE: There will be a small number of assigned songs you will need to acquire through other means (such as iTunes).
-This will be addressed more specifically in an announcement the first week of class.
+NOTE: A small number of assigned songs may not be available through the course Spotify playlists and may need to be accessed through other sources or streaming platforms.
+Additional information will be provided in an announcement during the first week of class.

 COSC Accessibility Statement